 All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
-Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply.
+Where extended school activities are provided by and managed by the school, our own child protection and safeguarding policy and procedures apply.
 If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.

-When our pupils attend off-site activities, including day and residential visits, we will check that effective child protection arrangements are in place.
+When our pupils attend off-site activities, including day and residential visits and work related activities, we will check that effective child protection arrangements are in place.